tgfuellner/TableTennisDisplay/README.md

 ## Components of the Display

-* Attiny2313
- * controlls the 6 seven segment digits
- * Receives data from esp8266
- * Runs with 3.3V

-* esp8266
+* esp8266 (Wemos D1 mini)
- * Send data to Attiny
+ * Send data to LED Driver Shift Register TLC5916IN
  * queries state of the buttons
  * controlls the OLED display
  * Can be controled by mobile phone (mqtt or http)